eclipse-californium/californium/README.md

 In that case, it's still possible to use `ed25519-java`, if the [eddsa-0.3.0.jar](https://repo1.maven.org/maven2/net/i2p/crypto/eddsa/0.3.0/eddsa-0.3.0.jar) is provided to the classpath separately.

+*Note:* using the oracle build 28 of openjdk 11 uncovers, that calling `EdDSAEngine.engineSetParameter(null)` fails with `ǸullPointerException` instead of `InvalidAlgorithmParameterException`.
+That causes to fail the verification of the signature at all.
+Using the aptopen build seems not to call `EdDSAEngine.engineSetParameter(null)` and therefore works. [ed25519-java](https://github.com/str4d/ed25519-java) seems to be not longer maintained.
+It's therefore recommended to update to newer jdks (e.g. 17) or to use Bouncy Castle (see next section, even if the Bouncy Castle support is experimental).

 ## Run unit tests using Bouncy Castle as alternative JCE provider

 With 3.0 a first, experimental support for using Bouncy Castle (version 1.69, bcprov-jdk15on, bcpkix-jdk15on, and, for tls, bctls-jdk15on) is implemented.
 With 3.3 the tests are using the updated version 1.70 (for tls also  bcutil-jdk15on is used additionally).